by Samantha Hobden

-My parents watched I suppose in utter bewilderment like author Daniel Skinner, who has been battling the warning signs his young daughter portrayed as she plunged together with her mum in tow into the wonderful but weird world of horses and ponies.
+My parents watched me riding ponies in utter bewilderment like author Daniel Skinner.
+He battled the equine warning signs with his young daughter as she plunged together with her mum in tow, into the wonderful but weird world of horses and ponies.
 Putting his thoughts and observations from a Skint Dressage Daddy’s point of view makes a hilarious account in the book From Nags to Numbnuts.

 I instantly felt sympathy for the author as he identified the Dominant Eight Behavioural Tendencies (DEBT) of equine addiction.
-Ten full chapters documented how the equestrian world is a license to print money with tack shops enticing horse addicts to buy matchy matchy, horse luxury hotels (yards to us horse lovers) charging to for various levels of s**t picking, to how to transport “the nag” to competitions which needed a calculator in hand whilst ringing the bank up to remortgage the house or sell a kidney to fund all of this.
+Ten full chapters documented how the equestrian world is a license to print money with tack shops enticing horse addicts to buy matchy matchy to horse luxury hotels (yards to us horse lovers) charging for various levels of s**t picking.
+The chapters covered how to transport “the nag” to competitions, which needed a calculator in hand whilst ringing the bank up to remortgage the house or sell a kidney to fund all of this.

 With the book containing swearing, whingeing, whining and hilarious poems about the horse world and the oddities that “horse people” portray, is a delight and a very humorous read.
 This is a must for all horse addicts but also for the confused parents, partners and other halves that cannot comprehend why their loved ones stick themselves on to something that is GFM (check out the hilarious glossary at the back of the book to find out what that means!).